 Operating a restaurant is one of the most challenging things a business owner can pursue in the modern era.
-The competition is fierce, costs high, and staffing quality people is a whole other can of worms.
+Just figuring out what things your restaurant needs to succeed in a monumental task.
+The competition is fierce, costs are high, and staffing quality people is a whole other can of worms.
 Not to say that taking on such a venture isn’t worth it.
 It certainly can be if you find your niche and a sweet spot in the market.

-Many times, business owners, without foodservice experience, fail to understand what a restaurant actually needs.
+Many times, business owners, without food service experience, fail to understand what a restaurant actually needs.
 Now, you might be thinking the answer to that is simple: good food!
 And sure, that is true.
 However, good food is only one part of the complex puzzle.
-With that in mind, here are a few things every restaurant needs to succeed.
+With that in mind, let’s talk about those major needs!

 Just like any business, a restaurant can’t function without the right people.
 Though some restaurant jobs can be learned fairly quickly, you may want to hire experienced staff to get your feet planted firmly.

 For a chef, you want someone with the best culinary background you can find, but you also want someone who can keep a kitchen running smoothly with top-notch leadership skills.